phylum-dev/cli/docs/command_line_tool/phylum_auth_create-token.md

 ### Options

 -e, --expiry <DAYS>
-&emsp; Number of days the token will be valid for
+&emsp; Number of days the token will be valid

 -v, --verbose...
 &emsp; Increase the level of verbosity (the maximum is -vvv)